khalido394/in-60-seconds/PITCHME.md

 By the end of class, you will be able to:
 - Compare and contrast between Array (List) vs. Linked List.
 - Differentiate between Static Arrays, Dynamic Arrays.
-- Understand Memory allocation, and Linked List is not contiguous.
+- Understand Memory allocation, and Linked List don't need to be contiguous.
 @ulend
 @snapend